Museum Silver Replica Jewelry - Byzantine and Migration Period Jewelry, Medieval and Slavic jeweld, Antique Jewelry, Roman Empire Jewelry.

 Your Price: 53.00 €

-This Thor's hammer finds its inspiration in an Oseberg viking art style which is documented from a large burial mound at the Oseberg farm near Tønsberg in Vestfold County, Norway.
-The design of the head comes from the Oseberg drakkar ship.
+Thor's Hammer Silver Pendant inspired by the Oseberg Viking art style, which is documented from a large burial mound at the Oseberg farm near Tønsberg in Vestfold County, Norway.
+A dragon"s head on the Oseberg drakkar ship bow inspired our design of the beast head at the top of the hammer.
 The purpose if this hammer is to protect you on the ground (knotted horses), in the sea (beast), and in the sky (Thor's hammer).

 Catalog number: FGJ114